 The Audit Committee reviews all related person transactions for potential conflict of interest situations on an ongoing basis, in accordance with such procedures as the Audit Committee may adopt from time to time.
 We believe that all related person transactions are on terms no less favorable to us than could be obtained from unaffiliated third parties.

-We historically conducted business with a related party company, Lite-On Semiconductor Corporation; ("LSC"), and its subsidiaries and affiliates.
-LSC was also our largest stockholder, owning approximately 15% of our outstanding Common Stock.
-As of November 30, 2020, we acquired LSC and they are no longer a stockholder or related party.
-We also conduct business with Nuvoton Technology Corporation and its subsidiaries and affiliates (collectively, "Nuvoton").
-Raymond Soong, the former Chairman of the Board of Diodes, was the Chairman of LSC, and was the Chairman of Lite-On Technology Corporation ("LTC"), which was a significant shareholder of LSC.
-C.H.
-Chen, our former President and Chief Executive Officer and currently the Vice Chairman of the Board, was also Vice Chairman of LSC and a board member of LTC.
-Dr. Keh-Shew Lu, our current Chairman of the Board, President and Chief Executive Officer, is a board member of LTC, and a board member of Nuvoton.
+We conduct business with Nuvoton Technology Corporation and its subsidiaries and affiliates (collectively, "Nuvoton").
+Dr. Keh-Shew Lu, our current Chairman of the Board, President and Chief Executive Officer, is a board member of Nuvoton.
 We consider our relationships Nuvoton to be mutually beneficial, and we plan to continue our strategic alliance with Nuvoton.
-We purchased silicon wafers from Nuvoton that we use in the production of finished goods, totaling \$8.4 million and \$7.7 million, respectively, for the years ended December 31, 2020 and 2019.
+We purchased silicon wafers from Nuvoton that we use in the production of finished goods, totaling \$9.8 million and \$8.4 million, respectively, for the years ended December 31, 2021 and 2020.
 See "Risk Factors - One of our external suppliers is also a related party.
-The loss of this supplier could harm our business, operating results and financial condition." in Part I, Item 1A, and Note 15 - "Related Party Transactions," to the Company's Annual Report on Form 10-K filed with the SEC on February 22, 2021 for additional information.
+The loss of this supplier could harm our business, operating results and financial condition." in Part I, Item 1A, and Note 15 - "Related Party Transactions," to the Company's Annual Report on Form 10-K filed with the SEC on February 18, 2022 for additional information.

 We also conduct business with Keylink International (B.V.I.)
 Inc. and its subsidiaries and affiliates ("Keylink").
 Keylink is our 5% joint venture partner in our Shanghai assembly and test facilities.
 We sell products to, and purchase inventory from, companies owned by Keylink.
-We sold products to companies owned by Keylink, totaling approximately 2% of our net sales for the 12 months ended December 31, 2020 and December 31, 2019.
+We sold products to companies owned by Keylink, totaling approximately \$20.0 million for the each of the 12 month periods ended December 31, 2021 and December 31, 2020.
 In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to, Keylink.
 We also pay a consulting fee to Keylink.
-The aggregate amounts paid to Keylink for the years ended December 31, 2020, 2019 and 2018 were approximately \$14.6 million, \$15.3 million and \$16.6 million, respectively.
+The aggregate amounts paid to Keylink for the years ended December 31, 2021, 2020 and 2019 were approximately \$17.9 million, \$14.6 million and \$15.3 million, respectively.
 In addition, Chengdu Ya Guang Electronic Company Limited ("Ya Guang") is our 2% joint venture partner in one of our Chengdu assembly and test facilities and our 5% partner in our other Chengdu assembly and test facilities; however, we have no material transactions with Ya Guang, other than this joint venture.
 We also purchase materials from Jiyuan Crystal Photoelectric Frequency Technology Ltd. ("JCP"), an FCP manufacturing company in which we have made an equity investment and account for using the equity method of accounting.